Donald Byrd (choreographer): Choreographer

 Byrd has choreographed more than 80 modern dance works for his own companies and other companies, including the Alvin Ailey American Dance Theater, the Dayton Contemporary Dance Company (for years, since 1989), The Philadelphia Dance Company (Phildanco).
 Byrd also has choreographed for classical companies.
 He has worked with acclaimed theater and opera companies, including the New York Shakespeare Festival/Public Theater, La Jolla Playhouse, the Intiman Theatre, the San Francisco Opera, the Seattle Opera, and the New York City Opera.

 The Alvin Ailey American Dance Theater premiered Byrd's work Greenwood on December 6, 2019, at City Center in New York City.
 Byrd described his work as "theater of disruption" ... "it disrupts our thinking about things, especially, in particular, things around race."
-The dance performance addresses a 1921 racist mob attack in Tulsa's segregated Greenwood District, which, at the time, was one of the country's most affluent African-American communities, known as "America's Black Wall Street."
+The dance performance addresses the 1921 Tulsa race massacre in Tulsa's segregated Greenwood District, which, at the time, was one of the country's most affluent African-American communities, known as "America's Black Wall Street."
 Byrd uses the Rashomon method, depicting three scenarios of what might have happened in an elevator.